serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/DefaultHandlerAttribute.md

 # DefaultHandlerAttribute class
 **namespace:** *[Serenity.Services](../README.md#serenity.services-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-Specifies that the class this attribute attached to is the default handler (list, create, delete, update etc). and should be used by some behaviors like MasterDetailRelationBehavior instead of creating a generic handler.
+Specifies that the class this attribute is attached to is the default handler (list, create, delete, update etc.) and should be used by some behaviors like MasterDetailRelationBehavior instead of creating a generic handler.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]